 Format of credit note

-There is no prescribed format but credit note issued by a supplier must contain the following particulars, namely:
+There is no prescribe format but credit note from a supplier must contain the following particulars, namely:

 - Name, Address and Goods and Services Tax Identification Number of the supplier;